-Cache River Basin Project :
+Cache River Basin Project:

 The Cache River and Bayou DeView General Design Memorandum No 101 (June 1969) recommended the need and justification of providing flood control alternatives in the basin.
-The Cache River flood control project was started in July 1972 and construction was stopped in March 1973 after the lowest seven miles of river were channelized.
+The Cache River flood control project was started in July 1972 and construction was stopped in March 1973 after the lowest seven miles of river were channelized due to an injunction, which was subsequently lifted.
+Funding on this initial project trended downward and the last year funds were provided was 1978.
+In 1987, funds were again provided to re-evaluate a federal project in the area.
 A General Re-Evaluation Report (GRR) was completed in September 1994.
 The GRR determined flood damages on 788,000 acres of cropland, and indirect damages to other public infrastructure and quality of life.
 The GRR recommended: One-sided channel enlargement in the upper portion of the basin to tie into the unchannelized lower portion of the basin; installation of a sediment trap and removal of a plug at the north end of Hale Lake; installation of a rock weir to form the sediment trap between river miles 122.4 and 124.7 (2.3 miles long); channel enlargement for 4.9 miles downstream of Highway 18; bridge protection at two road bridges; construction of an earthen sediment trap from mile 127.62 to 127.90 (about 1,500 feet).
 Sediment management was an identified issue.
 The GRR discusses the December 1990-January 1991 event that flooded 50 businesses and homes in Grubbs.
-The challenge to this recommended plan was the estimated maintenance costs for the sediment traps.
+The sponsor did not support the recommended plan due to the estimated maintenance costs for the sediment traps.
 The project was not constructed and remains as an uncompleted project.
 The likelihood that the project will ever resume construction is very low.